statisticsnorway/jupyterhub-onprem-2025/README.md

 ### Jupyter Server / Lab Behavior
 - Hidden files are shown and culling is enabled via `c.Spawner.args` in `jupyterhub_config.py`.
-- Alternatively, you can place equivalent settings as JSON in the Lab image under `/opt/conda/etc/jupyter/jupyter_server_config.d/` if you prefer fewer runtime arguments.

 ## JupyterLab Customization